antmillar/latentSDF/README.md

 # TRAINING TEMPLATE

-The Model_Trainer.ipynb file in the root directory provides a template for training the deepsdf model on floor plan masks, it's best to run this in google colab.
+The Model_Trainer.ipynb file in the root directory provides a template for training the deepsdf model

+It's best to run this in google colab with GPU activated

 # APPLICATION